Analyzing New Fortress Energy (NFE) & Its Peers

 |2.19

-New Fortress Energy currently has a consensus price target of $28.38, indicating a potential downside of 38.57%.
-As a group, “Natural gas distribution” companies have a potential upside of 19.71%.
-Given New Fortress Energy’s competitors higher probable upside, analysts plainly believe New Fortress Energy has less favorable growth aspects than its competitors.
+New Fortress Energy presently has a consensus price target of $28.38, suggesting a potential downside of 44.61%.
+As a group, “Natural gas distribution” companies have a potential upside of 21.36%.
+Given New Fortress Energy’s competitors higher probable upside, analysts clearly believe New Fortress Energy has less favorable growth aspects than its competitors.

 Summary